hurrecon-model/HurreconPython/README.md

 of each study site.
 Variables: site_name, latitude, longitude, cover_type.

-The ids file contains the hurricane id, name, number of positions, and peak sustained wind speed for each hurricane.
+The ids file contains the hurricane id, name, number of positions, and peak sustained wind speed for each hurricane for a given set of model runs.
 Variables: hur_id, name, positions, wind_peak.

-The tracks file contains location and maximum wind speed for each location of each hurricane.
+The tracks file contains location and maximum wind speed for each position of each hurricane for a given set of model runs.
 Variables: hur_id, name, date_time, jd, status, latitude, longitude, wind_max.

+The tracks_all file contains all positions of each hurricane and is used for plotting hurricane tracks.
+Variables: hur_id, date_time, latitude, longitude.

-The ids and tracks files may be created directly from HURDAT2.
+The ids, tracks, and tracks_all files may be created directly from HURDAT2.
 Use the hurrecon_reformat_hurdat2 function to reformat the HURDAT2 file as hurdat2_ids.csv and hurdat2_tracks.csv, copy these files to the input directory, and use the hurrecon_extract_tracks function to create ids.csv and tracks.csv.

 The parameters file contains model parameters (radius of maximum winds and profile exponent) for all hurricanes and (optionally) for individual hurricanes.
 Variables: